 There is not much to see inside the bell tower, it is all about the view, and in contrast to climbing the cupola, the view includes the full dome and the baptistry that can hardly be seen from the top of the dome.

-As the visit simply entails climbing the 414 stairs to the top, taking in the view, and decent, the line often moves fast anyway.
+As the visit simply entails climbing the 414 stairs to the top, taking in the view, and descending, the line often moves fast anyway.

 See Climb Giotto’s Campanile Bell Tower in Florence for more details.